entangleduser/swift-core/README.md

 # Core
 A package used to eliminate boilerplate code.
-Note: Views framework only supports iOS
+Note: ViewModules framework only supports iOS